- Green energy or renewable energy goals are close to being met globally

 1. Iceland

-So, how exactly do the Icelanders do this?
-Well, it certainly helps that Iceland has 32 volcanoes scattered across the island, which is how they keep their homes toasty in the cold weather.
+Icelanders achieve this thanks to its 32 volcanoes scattered across the island, which is how they keep their homes toasty in the cold weather.
 Using highly advanced geothermal technology, scientists have developed ways to channel the heat generated from the ground into homes and state buildings.

 To power the majority of their electricity, Iceland harnesses the hydropower that is stored in ice caps and groundwater.
 The energy is created by evaporation, groundwater flow, and glacier flow.